COCAL XI August 4-6, 2014

 COCAL conferences are great fun!
 Ironically, coming together to talk about a massive problem that oppresses us all very directly results in an atmosphere full of hope, solidarity, personal affection, and tremendous learning.
 People who come always go home more committed to the struggle and better equipped to engage in it and organize others.

-Join activists in contingent academic labor from countries in North America at the eleventh COCAL Conference in New York City to discuss, plan, and strategize on topics facing contingent educators and higher education:
+Activists in contingent academic labor from countries in North America joined together at the eleventh COCAL Conference in New York City to discuss, plan, and strategize on topics facing contingent educators and higher education:

 • Struggles for equity